canonical/certification-docs/Policy_Guide-16.04.rst

 Test Tool Maintenance and Bug Fixing
 ''''''''''''''''''''''''''''''''''''
-We will investigate and resolve reported bugs in the Suite We will maintain the Suite code to ensure it runs reliably on all current Ubuntu LTS versions (note Precise is only Semi-Supported as the official test suite for 12.04 LTS is considered EOL and in bug-fix only mode for the remaining lifetime of 12.04 LTS).
+We will investigate and resolve reported bugs in the Suite.
+We will maintain the Suite code to ensure it runs reliably on all current Ubuntu LTS versions.
+(Note that Precise is only Semi-Supported as the official test suite for 12.04 LTS is considered EOL and in bug-fix only mode for the remaining lifetime of 12.04 LTS.)

 Website Maintenance and Bug Fixes
 '''''''''''''''''''''''''''''''''